crawford95/ppsm-us-design-standards/README.md

 ## Getting started

-`Coming Soon`
+The application of this project to your installation of PPSM includes uploading images, applying CSS in the Appearance area, and hosting fonts off-site someplace.
+Follow the instructions located in `guides` to begin.

 ## Download

-The project can be downloaded as a `.zip` file and then you'll just need to follow the instructions included in the `Guides` folder.
+The project can be downloaded as a `.zip` file and then you'll just need to follow the instructions included in the `guides` folder.

 ```
 ppsm-us-design-standards/